Cragganmore distillery

 Cragganmore distillery is a Scotch whisky distillery situated in the village of Ballindalloch in Banffshire, Scotland.

+History

 The distillery was founded in 1869 by John Smith on land leased from Sir George Macpherson-Grant.
 The site was chosen by Smith both for its proximity to the waters of the Craggan burn and because it was close to the Strathspey Railway.
+The Strathspey Railway is now disused and forms the Speyside Way long-distance walking route.
 Smith was an experienced distiller, having already been manager of the Macallan, Glenlivet, Glenfarclas and Wishaw distilleries.

-The Strathspey Railway is now disused and forms the Speyside Way long-distance walking route.
+The distillery is taken over by John's brother George and then by John's son Gordon.

+In 1923, after Gordon death, his widow Mary Jane takes over and finally sells it to the Cragganmore-Glenlivet Distillery Co., which is owned equally by Peter Mackie from White Horse and Ballindalloch Estate.
+Mackie sold his share to The Distillers Company but Macpherson-Grant family keeps its 50% ownership until 1965.

-Cragganmore was marketed by United Distillers under their Classic Malts brand.
-United Distillers has since become a part of Diageo.
+Cragganmore was marketed by United Distillers under their Classic Malts brand. in 1997, United Distillers, now renamed United Distillers & Vintners, become a part of Diageo.

 The Whisky

 The stills used in the second distillation (the spirit still) of Cragganmore whisky are unique in having a flat top and being relatively short.
 The stills' shape has a definite effect on the taste and aroma (nose) of the whisky.

 Laura Vernon is the current master distiller.